 How did you hear about Flippa?
 Was this your first purchase?

 I’ve been a loyal SitePoint fan for years, even before Flippa was created from the SitePoint Marketplace, and used to browse the website listings often.
-It was only after SitePoint Marketplace switched to Flippa that I purchased my first big website, SocialMediaSEO.net.
-After my excitement over my first established website acquisition I continued to scour the marketplace for another potential investment.
+It was only after SitePoint Marketplace switched to Flippa that I got my first experience flipping websites, SocialMediaSEO.net.
+After the excitement over my first established website acquisition I continued to scour the marketplace for another potential investment.

 Had you owned many websites before buying WeLoveWP.com?